Sukeltaja-Appi/main/backend/targets.md

 ### List of underwater targets

 It's a bit trickier to get useful data, such as a list of underwater targets.
-The filtering of data is done using [OGC Filter Encoding standard](https://docs.geoserver.org/stable/en/user/filter/filter_reference.html#filter-fe-reference), which is basically just XML encoded with a custom namespace.
+The filtering of data is done using the [OGC Filter Encoding standard](https://docs.geoserver.org/stable/en/user/filter/filter_reference.html#filter-fe-reference), which is basically just XML encoded with a custom namespace.

 Use the following parameters: